gbif/hp-swissnatcoll/en/terms.md

 background: "{{ site.data.images.helpdesk.src }}"
 imageLicense: "{{ site.data.images.helpdesk.caption }}"
 height: 50vh
-toc: true
 composition:
 - type: heroImage
 - type: pageMarkdown
 ---

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
-⚠️ The DAGI Administrator reserves the right to modify and/or update the terms of use established on this website as well as its contents.<br> <i>Last update: February
-2025</i>
+⚠️ Document under revision<br> <i>Last update: 15.04.2025</i>
 </div>

 # TERMS OF USE

 ## 1. Introduction

-The DAGI is the Data Aggregator conceived in the context of the mobilisation of biodiversity Information,  and was developed to assure that Data are compliant with international standards and are organised into recognised formats.
-The DAGI is hosted and deployed by info fauna ([infofauna.ch](https://www.infofauna.ch/){:target="_blank"}) and maintained under the technical environment of the GBIF Swiss Node ([GBIF.ch](https://www.gbif.org/country/CH/summary){:target="_blank"}).
-The DAGI has as main missions the centralisation of Data from different sources of truth, the harmonisation and enrichment of the Information, and the publication into GBIF.
-User control and administration of the DAGI are performed by GBIF.ch staff (“DAGI Administrator”).

-These Terms of Use ("Terms") concern the conditions that govern the access and use of the DAGI.
-By using the DAGI, the Users are required to expressly agree to comply with these Terms at the moment of their accreditation, by clicking on an automatic pop-up that appears when they first log in.
-If they do not agree, the access to the DAGI will not be granted.
+DAGI is a data aggregation software developed as part of the [SwissCollNet initiative](https://swisscollnet.scnat.ch/en){:target="_blank"} in collaboration with the GBIF Swiss Node ([GBIF.ch](https://www.gbif.org/country/CH/summary){:target="_blank"}) and [info fauna](https://www.infofauna.ch/){:target="_blank"}).
+It enables institutions with scientific collections to upload their biodiversity data into a cloud infrastructure, which is hosted and deployed by GBIF.ch/info fauna.
+Once the data is stored in the cloud infrastructure it is transmitted via an API interface to [GBIF.org](https://www.gbif.org/){:target="_blank"}, where it is published and made globally accessible.
+These Terms of Use define the conditions for accessing and using DAGI.
+Users must explicitly agree to these terms upon first use before being granted access.

 ## 2. Definitions

 - “GBIF.ch” or “GBIF Swiss Node” refers to the organization mandated by the Confederation to respond to Switzerland's commitment to participate in the GBIF network and coordinate the in-country activities related to GBIF.
 - “GBIF” or “Global Biodiversity Information Facility” refers to the international network and data infrastructure funded by the world's governments and aims at providing anyone, anywhere, open access to data about all types of life on Earth.
+- “GBIF secretariat” refers to the GBIF employees who coordinate, operationalise, maintain and develop the activities of GBIF.
+- “Administrator” refers to the info fauna employees who operationalise the DAGI
 - “User” refers to a person or machine that uses the Internet to access DAGI content and services.
 - “Provider” refers to any individual accessing and using the DAGI to upload and publish Data.
 Data are owned by the organization to which the individual is affiliated.
 - “Publisher” refers to a custodian of Data making it technically available on GBIF.
 In this context it does not correspond to the owner of the Data being mobilised.